 - Pruning measurements (trunk circumference, bud number, cane number, cane weight); and

-All rootstocks have been pruned back to a standard bud number each season and as a result we can confidently say that rootstock has played a significant role in affecting the vast majority of yield and vigour components over the past two seasons and this was not driven by differences in bud number for the different rootstocks.
+All rootstocks are pruned back to a standard bud number each season and as a result we can confidently say that rootstock played a significant role in affecting the vast majority of yield and vigour components in the 2014/15 and 2015/16 season and this was not driven by differences in bud number for the different rootstocks.

 Some results from past few seasons

 - Rootstocks affected yield and growth habit.